mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 5. ...
 6. n items --> 2<sup>n</sup>-1 knapsacks to evaluate.

 Because of this, we quickly lose any ability to check every possible knapsack as the number of items grows.
 Dynamic programming provides a solution with complexity of O(n * capacity), where n is the number of items and capacity is the knapsack capacity.
-This scales **significantly** better to larger numbers of items, which us to solve very large optimization problems such as resource allocation.
+This scales **significantly** better to larger numbers of items, which lets us solve very large optimization problems such as resource allocation.

 Okay, this is pretty abstract.
 Let's dive in and make it more clear.